Keyfactor/iis-orchestrator/README.md

 #### STORE CONFIGURATION
 CONFIG ELEMENT	|DESCRIPTION
 ----------------|---------------
 Category	|Select the IISU from the dropdown.
-This is the name of the Certificate Store Type you previously create.
+This is the name of the Certificate Store Type you previously created.
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The hostname of the server to be managed.
 The Change Credentials option must be clicked to provide a username and password.
 This account will be used to manage the remote server via PowerShell.
 Credentials |Local or domain admin account that has permissions to manage iis (Has to be admin)